Audi A5 vs Alfa Romeo Giulia

 Feature Showdown

-The Audi A5 features a 10.1-inch touchscreen, while the Alfa Romeo Giulia gets a 8.8-inch display.
+The Audi A5 features a 14.5-inch touchscreen paired with a 11.9-inch digital dash, while the Alfa Romeo Giulia gets a 8.8-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Audi A5 stands out with head-up display, heated front seats, ventilated seats, power tailgate and Bang & Olufsen audio that you will not find on the Alfa Romeo Giulia.
 The Alfa Romeo Giulia counters with Harman Kardon audio.
 Which feature set matters more depends on your daily routine and priorities.